vllm-project/vllm/docs/source/usage/torch_compile.rst

 Future Directions
 -----------------

-In the future, we plan to further reduce the compilation time of ``torch.compile``.
-Ideally, when we run the same model with the same ``candidate_compile_sizes``, the first run (code start) will take some time to compile, but the second run (warm start) should take close-to-zero time to compile.
-This is a challenging problem, but we are actively working on it together with the PyTorch team.
+We plan to further reduce the compilation time of ``torch.compile``.
+Ideally, when running the same model with the same ``candidate_compile_sizes``, the first run (cold start) will take some time to compile, but subsequent runs (warm start) should take close to zero time to compile.
+This is a challenging problem, but we are actively working on it with the PyTorch team.

 Another direction is to introduce more compilation optimization passes.
-Right now we directly use Inductor to compile the computation graph into Triton kernels.
+Currently, we use Inductor to compile the computation graph into Triton kernels directly.
 There are many graph-level optimizations that can be done before the compilation.
 Please stay tuned for more updates.